srsran/srsRAN_4G_docs/README.md

 To enable live build previews when editing documentation install the following extension:
 - sphinx-autobuild

-This can be installed with
+This can be installed from the requirements file.
 ```
-pip install sphinx-autobuild
+pip install -r requirements.txt
 ```

 To build the docs first run